hecnguyen/HR-Analysis/README.md

-# HR Analysis
-Analyzing Human Resource (HR) data to see why people are resigning
 <h2>Introduction</h2>

+In this project, I wanted to analyze human resource data to see why people are resigning.
+I wanted to see how this organization could improve in their workforce performance.
+This dataset includes 35 columns however, I only used about 15 columns to do my research.

 <h2>Summary of Insights</h2>